Maladies neurologiques virales

 The research efforts of his team, funded by Canadian Institutes of Health Research (CIHR) and the National Sciences and Engineering Research Council of Canada (NSERC), are aimed at an understanding of the interactions between a neurotropic virus and the immune and nervous systems that leads to the triggering of some neurologic diseases.
 The immediate target is the coronavirus as a possible etiological agent of multiple sclerosis.

-Since 2003, Dr. Talbot holds a Tier I (senior) Canada Research Chair in NeuroImmunoVirology, and participates in the CIHR NeuroinflammationTraining Program
+From 2003 to 2017, Dr. Talbot holds a Tier I (senior) Canada Research Chair in NeuroImmunoVirology, and participates in the CIHR NeuroinflammationTraining Program

 // 10 novembre 2015